RostyslavDzhohola/cpp-notebook-project/README.md

   Program's menu
  ------------
-- **Add new Task**  --> This options allows user to create new task.
+- **1. Add new Task**  --> This options allows user to create new task.
 User given option to add ID number of the task, write task, and add priority level between 1 and 3.
-- **Open Task list** --> This options desplays all saved tasks.
+- **2. Open Task list** --> This options desplays all saved tasks.
-- **Edit the Task** --> This options allows to edit task's note and it's priority level.
+- **3. Edit the Task** --> This options allows to edit task's note and it's priority level.
-- **Mark as complete** --> This option asks user which task's ID he wants to mark as complete and delete it from the list.
+- **4. Mark as complete** --> This option asks user which task's ID he wants to mark as complete and delete it from the list.
-- **Close the Program** --> This option terminates the console windows and ends the program.
+- **5. Close the Program** --> This option terminates the console windows and ends the program.